 My favorite swimwear brand

-These pieces are high quality, have a wonderful tactile feel and are comfortable.
-Check out their current collection at Nordstrom and at Amazon.
+These pieces are high quality, have an excellent tactile feel, and are comfortable.
+Check out their current collection at their website, Nordstrom and Amazon.

 I got the kaftan in this design as well from Seafolly.